 The Council has an approved Risk Management Strategy that includes a Corporate Risk Management Policy Statement.
-The Risk Management Policy and Strategy needs to be reviewed and updated to ensure that it continues to provide an effective process for the systematic identification and management of risk within the Council which will ensure that the objectives of the Council's Risk Management Policy are realised.
+The Risk Management Policy and Strategy has been updated to ensure that it continues to provide an effective process for the systematic identification and management of risk within the Council which will ensure that the objectives of the Council's Risk Management Policy are realised.
+Risk appetite and opportunity risks are focuses for improvement.

-Each Corporate Risk is allocated to a Portfolio Member, Lead Corporate Management Team Officer and Lead Officers to ensure that there are clear lines of responsibility and awareness at all levels of the Council.
+Each Corporate Risk is allocated to a Portfolio Member, Lead CMT Officer and Lead Officers to ensure that there are clear lines of responsibility and awareness at all levels of the Council.
 To support the management of each Corporate Risk, Team Members and Key Partners are also identified within the Corporate Risk Register.

-Within the Chief Officer and Service Area Risk Registers each risk/issue is allocated to a Risk Owner, Team Members and Key Partners.
-The risks/issues in the Change Management Programme Risk Log have been allocated to the Senior Responsible Officer.
+Within the Director and Service Area Risk Registers each risk/issue is allocated to a Risk Owner, Team Members and Key Partners.
+The risks/issues in the RTI Plan Risk Log have been allocated to the Senior Responsible Officer.